nolim1t/bitcoin-merchant-starter-kit/README.md

 ## Maintainers Notes

 If you want to add to this document please see the below.
-Including mirroring, and contact information
+Including mirroring, and contact information.
+This document is governed by the [Unlicense](https://nolim1t.gitlab.io/bitcoin-merchant-starter-kit/license/) License.

 ### Changes